danielscholl-osdu/workflow/provider/workflow-gc/README.md

-# workflow-gc
+# Workflow GC

-The OSDU R3 Workflow service is designed to start business processes in the system.
+The OSDU Workflow service is designed to start business processes in the system.
 In the OSDU R3 prototype phase, the service allows you to work with workflow metadata, supporting CRUD operations and also trigger workflow in airflow, get, delete and change the status of process startup records.